mflx/academic-kickstart/content/credentials/aboutme.md

   image: ""
 ---

-Coaching and consulting organizations and teams in dynamic phases like scaling, change or innovation to a better, sustainable and healthy delivery.
+Consulting organizations and teams in dynamic phases like scaling, change or innovation to a better, sustainable and healthy delivery.
 - Deep understanding of digital products and distruptive business models.
 - Holistic and hypothesis-based Product Management by looking at the right metrics.
+- Domain expertise in eHealth, hospitals and clinics.
+- Organisationbuilding, organisational development and transformations.
 - Supporting teams, individuals and business units on their way to an agile mindset and work practices like Scrum and Kanban with a systemic and solution-focussed approach.